AppScriptIO/buildTool/documentation/information.md

-gulp_buildTool.js
+Build tool - Source code transformation tool.
 Gulp - task runner, used in this context as a build tool for source code.

 ___
 [TODO list](/documentation/TODO.md)